|Tasks||Notes||Some non-obvious things needed|

 off the screws.
 And so that it is easier to rectify should a foot go through the plasterboard!

 If you wish to board the loft out then refer to the Hints and Tips section on insulating the loft.
-And after the electrician has first fixed at least the first floor - he won't forgive you if he has to move insulation to fix cables to the truss joists!
+And do this after the electrician has first fixed at least the first floor - its much easier for him not to be moving insulation to fix cables to the truss joists.

 |Dry line 1st floor||Plasterboarding the stud partitiions is completed both sides.
 The external block walls will be be dry lined or rendered according to your preference.|